Upstart personal loans are best if:

-There are three major criteria you need to meet in order to qualify for a personal loan with Upstart:
+There are three major criteria you need to meet in order to qualify for a personal loan through Upstart:

-- Credit score: If you don’t have enough information in your credit history to generate a credit score in the first place, Upstart will still consider lending to you.
-However, if you do have a credit score, Upstart won’t make loans to borrowers who have credit scores under 620.
+- Credit score: If you don’t have enough information in your credit history to generate a credit score in the first place, you might still be eligible.
+However, if you do have a credit score, eligibility requirements include a credit score of at least 580 (in most states).

-- Employment: You should be able to demonstrate that you have a full-time job or an offer for a full-time job you’ll be starting within the next 6 months.
+- Employment: You’ll need a regular source of income or be able to demonstrate that you have a job offer starting within the next 6 months.

-- Residency: You need to be a U.S. citizen or U.S. resident, and you can’t live in West Virginia or Iowa (where Upstart loans aren’t available).
+- Residency: You need to be a U.S. citizen or U.S. resident, and you can’t live in West Virginia or Iowa (where loans on Upstart aren’t available).

 Loan amounts and interest rates

-If you’re a go-getter with a thin credit file or less-than-perfect credit looking to borrow $50,000 or less, Upstart could be a good option for you.
-But if you need to borrow more than Upstart’s loan limit, there are some lenders who offer personal loans up to $100,000.
+If you’re a go-getter with a thin credit file or less-than-perfect credit looking to borrow between $1,000 and $50,000, Upstart could be a good option for you.
+But if you need to borrow more than $50,000, there are some lenders who offer personal loans up to $100,000.

-Like many lenders who offer personal loans, Upstart charges an origination fee and other fees of anywhere from 0% to 8% of the loan balance, depending on your credit report and state of residence.
+Like many lenders who offer personal loans, Upstart charges an origination fee of anywhere from 0% to 8% of the loan balance, depending on your credit report and state of residence, and other fees.
 Fees charged by any lender will be reflected in your annual percentage rate (APR).

 The good news is that Upstart does not charge prepayment penalties.
 So if you want to repay your entire loan balance ahead of time, you won’t have to pay any extra fees.